georgepar/textnoiz/README.md

 "INVESTIGATING THE EFFECTS OF WORD SUBSTITUTION ERRORS ON SENTENCE EMBEDDINGS"

 In this paper, they propose a way of *simulating* realistic ASR transcription errors and evaluate the resultant embeddings on the semantic textual similarity task.
-They observe that the nature of word subst. error in ASR depends:

-    1) on the *phonemic* distance between true word and substituted word.

-    2) on the *semantic* distance between true word and substituted word.
+They observe that the nature of word subst. error in ASR depends 1) on the *phonemic*  2) on the *semantic* distance between true word and substituted word.

 They try to find the most robust to ASR error sentence embeddings.
 The most **robust** encoder is *InferSent*, which relies on a **transfer learning** approach: the encoder is trained with a bi-LSTM NN on SNLI (Stanford Natural Language Inference) dataset.
 The embeddings show the best results in textual similarity.